 Since its debut in the "Solitaire du Figaro" race in 2010, the iPad has been adopted by many racers as a screen repeater, that is to say as a remote display used outside and showing information from a computer left inside the boat.

-Thanks to its Bluetooth and WiFi communication capabilities, the iPad can connect directly to the on-board instrumentation and sensors.
+Thanks to its Bluetooth and WiFi communication capabilities, the iPad can connect directly to on-board sensors and instruments.